iotcomms/iotcomms-react-webrtc/README.md

 * callLabel - is an optional string of text to be rendered on the call button
 * remoteVideo - is an optional string with id of the video element that the remote video will be rendered in
 * localVideo - is an optional string with id of the video element that the local video will be rendered in
+* jwtAuth - is an optional string holding a JWT authorization token used by the service to authorize requests

 When the component has mounted and have connection with the server a "Call" button is rendered.
 When this is pushed a call is placed to the destination configured in the destination property.